bjodom/idc/Readme.md

+This Readme.MD can we read online (with drawings and pictures) at https://tinyurl.com/ReadmeIDC.

 # Batch Mode Access to PVC-Enabled SPR Systems in the Intel® Developer Cloud (IDC)

 - [Batch Mode Access to PVC-Enabled SPR Systems in the Intel® Developer Cloud](#batch-mode-access-to-pvc-enabled-spr-systems-in-the-intel-developer-cloud)